History of the Community of Christ: Presidency of Stephen M. Veazey

 Robinson and Judd announced that the Council of Twelve Apostles, in conjunction with the church's other leadership quorums, would prayerfully consider who should succeed McMurray.
 On March 7, 2005, the Twelve announced their conviction that Stephen M. Veazey was called by God to be the next prophet-president of Community of Christ.
 A special World Conference that was convened in June 2005 sustained this call of Veazey to be president of the high priesthood, prophet, and president of the church.
 On June 3, 2005, he was ordained to this office and submitted a letter of council to the church regarding the leading quorums, orders, and councils of the church.

 On June 4, 2005, Robinson and David D. Schaal were ordained as counselors to the President in the church's Community of Christ.

 Veazey's first conference sermon as President called upon members of the church to be active disciples and to share the fullness of the peace of Christ.
 He encouraged members to embrace their differences and to call each other, no matter how different in theological and moral views and understandings, sisters and brothers in Christ.
 Veazey's background as a career missionary and as a field minister for the church is unique when compared to that of previous presidents of the denomination.
 One of Veazey's first challenges was the need to assess the sustainability of deficit budgets adopted at previous World Conferences.
 On June 14, 2006, the church announced a new staff organizational structure designed to reduce costs and better align the World Church staff with the priorities and mission of the church.
 Approximately one-fourth of the headquarters and field staff positions were eliminated.

 Veazey presided over the 2007 World Conference, where his words of counsel to the church were presented and approved as Section 163 of the Doctrine and Covenants.
 The document covered a broad range of topics, including the identity of the church as "Community of Christ"; the divine invitation to "receive divine peace;" the call to challenge political, cultural and religious trends that are contrary to peace; the social gospel; the environmental gospel; the misuse of Scripture; spiritual formation; the disciples' generous response; and the call to be a prophetic people.
 In addition, Veazey took steps to team members of the Council of Twelve with a member of the Seventy in each mission field.
 He presented the call of Becky L. Savage to replace the retiring Robinson as a member of the First Presidency.
 Veazey celebrated Savage as the first woman to serve in that office and recognized it as "another step in the long journey toward equal regard and opportunity in the church and in society."

+Presidency of Stassi D. Cramm

+Stassi D. Cramm was sustained as Prophet-President on June 1, 2025, during World Conference.

+History of affiliated organizations

+Schools

+The church established Graceland College (now Graceland University) in Lamoni, Iowa during 1895.